-dotted bowl 15"x19" oil on paper mounted on panel
+bound 11"x12" oil on paper mounted on panel

-The attraction of the visible world and the attraction of artist materials, in my case oil paints, is what has guided my whole working life.
-The pleasure of seeing, expressed through the medium of oil paint.
-The subject matter has not changed, however, my approach to my materials constantly evolves.
+The attraction of the visible world and the attraction of artist materials - in my case oil paints - is what has guided my whole working life.
+The pleasure of seeing expressed through the medium of oil paint.
+The subject matter has not changed however, my approach to my materials constantly evolves.